AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink DataStream Developer Guide/Develop a job.md

 ## Usage notes

-To avoid JAR dependency conflicts, take note of the following points:
+To avoid JAR package dependency conflicts, take note of the following points:

 -   Make sure that the Flink versions of Flink images and Project Object Model \(POM\) dependencies are the same.
 -   Do not upload JAR files at the runtime layer.
-You must add `<scope>provided</scope>` to dependencies.
+This indicates that you need to add `<scope>provided</scope>` to the dependencies.
 -   Use the Shade plug-in to package other third-party dependencies.
-For more information, see [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/index.html).
+For more information, see [Apache Maven Shade plug-in](https://maven.apache.org/plugins/maven-shade-plugin/index.html).

 ## Develop a job

-Before you publish jobs to clusters for running in the development console of fully managed Flink, develop the jobs in your on-premises environment.
+Before you publish jobs to clusters for running in the console of fully managed Flink, develop the jobs in your on-premises environment.
 When you write business code of fully managed Flink, see the following references:

 -   For more information about the Flink DataStream and Table API connector dependencies, see [Connector dependencies](http://oss.sonatype.org/).
 -   For more information about how to use connectors, see [Use a connector](#section_x4p_87g_as0).